What are some of your favorite local businesses?

 If that’s not incredible enough, they also have an entire room dedicated to science-based games and toys, including surprisingly adorable germ stuffed animals.
 To further enhance your enjoyment, they even serve ice cream.

 For the past 4 years, my daughter and I make a point to swing by to visit our buddies Robert and Libby regularly, and every time we walk through those doors we see something new to discover.
 Robert and Libby always take the time to answer any questions my daughter has (and she’s 7, so that equates to roughly 578 questions per visit) and demonstrate how things work.

 I cannot oversell SMART Centre Market enough.
 It is awesome.
-They have, quite literally, everything- from fossilized dinosaur poop to take-home experiments to beautiful hand-crafted jewelry.
+They have, quite literally, everything – from fossilized dinosaur poop, to take-home experiments and beautiful hand-crafted jewelry.
 If you haven’t stopped in there, do yourself a favor and go.
 I promise you will not regret it.

 Spicy Gringos (Christina’s pick)

 Spicy Gringos is an authentic Mexican restaurant that has been serving fresh, local deliciousness since 2011.
 We visit this unique spot often and can’t get enough of their tacos (literally any of them), calzones, salads, chips & salsa – with a side of that fantastic garlic sour cream.

 The staff is down to earth and ensure you have an awesome experience.
 They have a sign in their restaurant that reads “Love people and cook them tasty food,” so it really doesn’t get any better than that. 🙂